jsbean/PitchSpellingTools/Documentation/SpellingAlgorithm.md

 By nature, a `PitchSet` is composed of <sub>n</sub>C<sub>2</sub> `Dyad` values (pairs of `Pitch` values).

 In this algorithm, optimum spellings for each `Dyad` comprising the given `PitchSet` is sought.
-This process continues either until all `Pitch` values have been identified a best-suited `PitchSpelling`.
+This process continues until all `Pitch` values have been identified a best-suited `PitchSpelling`.

 **Example:**
 ```Swift